 - Once you have downloaded the platform-tools ZIP file, extract its contents.
 Once extracted, move the ‘platform-tools’ to an easily accessible location on your PC.
 If you’re using Windows, we suggest moving the folder to the C:\ drive.
 On the other hand, if you’re using Linux/macOS, move the folder inside the ‘Documents’ folder.

-- Now, launch the command-line window inside the ‘platform-tools’ folder, where the fastboot tool/binary is present.
+- Now, you need to launch the command-line window inside the ‘platform-tools’ folder, where the fastboot tool/binary is present.

 That’s it, you now have the Android SDK platform-tools set up and ready-to-use for the steps that follow.
 Make sure that you keep this command-line window open until you’re asked to close it.
 Although if you do accidentally close it, you can always launch it again.

 Some notes about fastboot

 - When entering fastboot or ADB commands while performing the instructions, make sure that you use the right syntax according to your PC.
 In Windows PowerShell, prepend the given command with a dot and backslash [.\].
 In Linux/Mac Terminal, prepend the commands with a dot and a forward slash [./].

 - Users often confide in one-click ADB/Fastboot installers such as Minimal ADB and Fastboot.
 However, we would not recommend you to use such installers because most (if not all) of them contain outdated versions of the ADB and Fastboot tools.

 - If you encounter unusual errors while using fastboot commands, then try using the USB 2.0 ports of your PC to connect your phone.

 Step 2: Unlock OnePlus 8 Bootloader